As transactions are sensitive strategic processes, names of companies and executives in all MotionHall case studies are anonymized.

 Hasnain never made the same mistake again.
 “It’s all about the relationships,” he said.

-Bankers and consultants typically have access and established relationships with companies.
-This can have minor benefits, but Jeff’s experience to date led him to believe that these companies don’t really transact for relationships.
-They transact for value they can understand and which aligns with their strategic priorities.
+Bankers and consultants typically have access to and established relationships with companies.
+This can have some benefits, but Jeff’s experience to date led him to believe that these companies don’t really transact for relationships.
+They transact for the value they can understand that aligns to their strategic priorities.

 A relationship can be formed by a passionate CEO like Jeff by speaking to the value of his asset in a clear way.
-MotionHall can help him with this.
+MotionHall’s Platform and Strategy Consulting services make it easy for him to achieve this.

-The next main question for Jeff now that he’s resolved to lead his own process is— how does he open the right doors?
+The next question for Jeff now that he’s resolved to lead his own process is — how does he open the right doors?

 “How do I figure out how to talk to the right people?
 To bring them the right message to move my deal forward?”
 Jeff asked.

-Jeff’s explorations of OutMatch, MotionHall’s out-licensing workspace, gave him a clear picture of the market composition for his partnering and licensing deal.
-By understanding the key attributes of each partner—strategic priorities, pipeline, scientific synergies, key connections—Jeff’s team, with MotionHall’s analysts by their side, determined the right strategic message for outreach.
+Jeff’s explorations of OutMatch Professional: Out-Licensing and Sell-Side M&A , gives him a clear picture of the market composition for his licensing deal.
+By understanding the key attributes of each partner — strategic priorities, pipeline, deals history, scientific synergies, key contacts, marketed portfolio and more — Jeff’s team, with MotionHall’s analysts playing elastic support, determine the right messages for strategic outreach.